 Here I’m making both ginger and turmeric capsules with the Capsule Machine:

-Another spice, Cinnamon (powder or sticks), is especially powerful.
+Cinnamon (powder or sticks), is another of the most powerful spices.
 It affects several physiologic functions of the body.
 Cinnamon kills bacteria and yeasts that cause stomach ulcers and urinary-tract infections and helps the body regulate blood sugar.

 But my favorite benefit is increased brainpower.
 A few years ago, it was discovered that just the smell of cinnamon could improve cognitive function.
 In that study, either tasting (technically it was chewing) or smelling cinnamon worked to improve brainpower.